Diode bridge: Smoothing circuits

 With AC input, the output of a diode bridge (called a full-wave rectifier for this purpose; there is also half-wave rectification, which does not use a diode bridge) is polarized pulsating non-sinusoidal voltage of the same amplitude but twice the frequency of the input.
 It may be considered as DC voltage upon which is superimposed a very large ripple voltage.
 This kind of electric power is not very usable, because ripple is dissipated as waste heat in DC circuit components and may cause noise or distortion during circuit operation.
 So nearly all rectifiers are followed by a series of bandpass or bandstop filters and/or a voltage regulator to convert most or all of the ripple voltage into a smoother and possibly higher DC output.
 A filter may be as simple as a single sufficiently large capacitor or choke, but most power-supply filters have multiple alternating series and shunt components.
 When the ripple voltage rises, reactive power is stored in the filter components, reducing the voltage; when the ripple voltage falls, reactive power is discharged from the filter components, raising the voltage.
 The final stage of rectification may consist of a zener diode-based voltage regulator, which almost completely eliminates any residual ripple.

-Snubber circuits

-Power-supply transformers have leakage inductance and parasitic capacitance.
-When the diodes in a bridge rectifier switch off, these "non-ideal" elements form a resonant circuit, which can oscillate at high frequency.
-This high-frequency oscillation can then couple into the rest of the circuitry.
-Snubber circuits are used in an attempt to mitigate this problem.
-A snubber circuit consists of either a very small capacitor or series capacitor and resistor across a diode.